PierreSenellart/provsql/doc/source/user/studio.rst

-   PostgreSQL and ProvSQL compiled to WebAssembly, runs entirely client-side as the **ProvSQL Playground** at `provsql.org/playground/ <https://provsql.org/playground/>`_, on the tutorial and case-study databases.
+   PostgreSQL and ProvSQL compiled to WebAssembly, runs entirely client-side as the **ProvSQL Playground** at `provsql.org/playground/ <https://provsql.org/playground/>`_, on the tutorial and case-study databases; a first visit opens the interactive tutorial notebook.
 It needs a recent browser with WebAssembly JSPI; the landing page lists current browser support.
-   Because the browser cannot launch external programs, the external knowledge compilers and model counters, as well as graph-easy for :sqlfunc:`view_circuit`, are not available there: probability uses the built-in tree-decomposition compiler, and everything else works.
+   Because the browser cannot launch external programs, the external knowledge compilers and model counters, as well as graph-easy for :sqlfunc:`view_circuit`, are not available there: probability is computed with ProvSQL's built-in methods, and everything else works.

 Studio combines well with ``psql``: bulk fixture loads (``psql -d mydb -f setup.sql``) can go through ``psql`` before Studio